duartebarbosa/wazza-landing-page/docs.md

     That's it.
 We recommend always calling Wazza from the main (UI) thread.
 The results are not guaranteed or supported when called from other threads.

 - iOS
-    1. Download the Wazza iOS SDK
+    1. Download the Wazza iOS SDK.
      The archive should contain these files:
       - Wazza code - contains library .a file and folder with headers
       - ProjectApiKey.txt : This file contains the name of your project and your project's API key.
 Alternatively, you can also get the key in the Dashboard.